roryl/zsx/README.md

 ### Usage Guidelines

-Use zx-scroll-to sparingly when necessary to highlight an element that the user must perform in a workflow, or important information that they must see after an action.
+Use `zx-scroll-to` sparingly, only when necessary to highlight an element that the user must perform in a workflow, or important information that they must see after an action.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | *next section* → [Events](#events)